-- (iii) matters relating to contracts, agreements or other documents entered into by a health service provider, the Department CEO or the State; - (iv) the continuation of proceedings involving a health service provider, the Department or the State. - (3) Without limiting subsection (2), if there is no sufficient provision in this Part or in a section 194 transfer order for dealing with a transitional matter, the Governor may make regulations prescribing matters - (a) required to be prescribed for the purpose of dealing with the transitional matter; or - (b) necessary or convenient to be prescribed for the purpose of dealing with the transitional matter. - (4) Without limiting subsection (3), regulations made under that subsection may provide - (a) for or with respect to the legal consequences of the differential transfer of rights, obligations or other liabilities under the same contract or other agreement to more than one transferee; - (b) that specified provisions of this Act - (i) do not apply to or in relation to a specified matter; or - (ii) apply with specified modifications to or in relation to a specified matter. - (5) If regulations made under subsection (3) provide that a specified state of affairs is to be taken to have existed, or not to have existed, on and after a day that is earlier than publication day but not earlier than transition day, the regulations have effect according to their terms.
+(iii) matters relating to contracts, agreements or other documents entered into by a health service provider, the Department CEO or the State; (iv) the continuation of proceedings involving a health service provider, the Department or the State.
+(3) provis dealin ion in tl g with a ing subsection (2), if there is no sufficient his Part or in a section 194 transfer order for a transitional matter, the Governor may make rescribing matters - (a) - ed to be prescribed for the purpose of dealing with insitional matter; or (b) sary or convenient to be prescribed for the purpose ling with the transitional matter.
+(4) out limiting subsection (3), regulations made under that ection may provide - (a) differe liabili with respect to the legal consequences of the ential transfer of rights, obligations or other ties under the same contract or other agreement to than one transferee; (b) that sp pecified provisions of this Act - (i) do not apply to or in relation to a specified matter; or (ii) apply with specified modifications to or in relation to a specified matter.
+(5) If regu ulations made under subsection (3) provide that a specified

+(5) If regulations made under subsection (3) provide that a specified state of affairs is to be taken to have existed, or not to have existed, on and after a day that is earlier than publication day but not earlier than transition day, the regulations have effect according to their terms.

-As at 24 Oct 2023 [PCO 00-j0-02] Official Version Published on www.legislation.wa.gov.au
+Official Version As at 31 Jan 2025 Published on www.legislation.wa.gov.au [PCO 00-m0-00]